James Fenton

 PUBLICATIONS

 Polisenska, K., Chiat, S., Fenton, J. and Roy, P. (2020).
 Assessing young children from diverse backgrounds: How can we distinguish language ability from language knowledge and meet the requirements of the Early Years Foundation Stage?
-Languages, Society & Policy
+Languages, Society and Policy

 Kapalkova, S., Polisenska, K., Markova, L. and Fenton, J. (2016).
 Narrative abilities in early successive bilingual Slovak-English children: A cross-language comparison.
 Applied Psycholinguistics, 37(1), 145-164.